Passenger with Disabilities

 If you would like to bring a pet they will have to remain on the car deck in a suitable animal carrier or within the vehicle.
 You are given the chance to tend to pets during car deck call times, typically every six hours and when the ferry is in port.
 Certain small birds may be at risk due to car deck temperatures, thus may receive prior approval to be above deck.
 If this is the case a damage deposit and other restrictions may apply.

 Should you want to take the pet into another state or across the border you must have a certificate of health including rabies vaccination valid within 30 days of travel.
 Pets traveling within Alaska travel free and do not need a health certificate.
-Pets traveling to or from Bellingham are an additional $25.00, while pets traveling to or from Prince Rupert are $10.00.
+Pets traveling into Alaska or out of state are charged nominal fees.
+You can check for current prices on our Fare Calculator.

 On longer sailings the crew on the ferry will show 2-3 movies a day, ranging from slightly new to older, or documentaries of Alaska and the outdoors.
 Ask the Purser for more information and the schedule.